-I recently had the chance to experience a long weekend exploring the two cities of Dallas and Forth Worth with Travel Texas to see what they’re all about.
+I recently had the chance to experience a long weekend exploring the two cities of Dallas and Fort Worth with Travel Texas to see what they’re all about.
 There are so many fun things to do in either city, that it was hard to pick what to include in this guide!
 Major Fort Worth attractions include line dancing at Billy Bob’s and seeing the daily cattle drive at the Stockyards, while Dallas tourist attractions include the Margarita Mile and fun neighborhoods like Deep Ellum.
 Don’t forget you also have to try some authentic Texas BBQ while in DFW!
-Whether you’re planning an itinerary for a weekend escapade from Austin like me, or flying in for a business trip from California or NYC, here’s some of the best things to do in Dallas and Forth Worth!
+Whether you’re planning an itinerary for a weekend escapade from Austin like me, or flying in for a business trip from California or NYC, here’s some of the best things to do in Dallas and Fort Worth!

-Things to Do in Forth Worth
+Things to Do in Fort Worth

 Go Line Dancing at Billy Bob’s Texas

 Billy Bob’s Texas is the “world’s largest honky-tonk” and the perfect place to go country line dancing during your time in Fort Worth.
 The place is huge - 127,000 square feet! - and features everything from bars and a dance floor to a bull-riding arena.
 It doesn’t get more Western than this!
 It’s no wonder why it’s one of the top things to do in Fort Worth.
 The biggest names in country have all played at Billy Bob’s over the years, like Willie Nelson and George Strait.
 So make sure to check their event calendar to see what concerts and more they have coming up.
 And last but not least, stop by for country line-dancing lessons on Wednesday and Thursday nights!